adulau/threat-intelligence.eu/methodologies.md

 [Judgment under Uncertainty: Heuristics and Biases ](http://www.foo.be/docs/intelligence/Tversky_Kahneman_1974.pdf) helps analysts to take into account biases in judgements especially when evaluating uncertainty.

+## The Admiralty Scale (also called the NATO System)

+The Admiralty Scale (also called the NATO System) is used to rank the reliability of a source and the credibility of an information.

+_The Admiralty Code is a relatively simple scheme for categorising evidence according to its credibility.
+It was initially used by the British Admiralty for the assessment of evidence used in naval intelligence, but it is now used in many police departments, intelligence agencies and defense-related organisations, including the US Army (US Army Field Manual 2-22.3, 2006)_ ref: [The Admiralty Code:
+A Cognitive Tool for Self-Directed Learning](https://www.ijlter.org/index.php/ijlter/article/download/494/234)

+A MISP taxonomy called ['admiralty-scale'](https://www.misp-project.org/taxonomies.html#_admiralty_scale) proposes an applied model to tag information in threat intelligence platform.

 # Words of Estimative Probability

 [Words of Estimative Probability](https://www.cia.gov/library/center-for-the-study-of-intelligence/csi-publications/books-and-monographs/sherman-kent-and-the-board-of-national-estimates-collected-essays/6words.html) proposes clear words when estimating probability.
 A MISP taxonomy called ['estimative-language'](https://www.misp-project.org/taxonomies.html#_estimative_language) proposes an applied model to tag information in threat intelligence platform.